 Be creative!
 Do you make and sell your own products or provide a service?
 Take a photo of you painting / quilting / cooking / dancing / counselling / with a patient (don’t want to ask permission?
 Get your partner to play the patient, sitting with back to the camera so the focus is on you).

 Remember: images are not only photos.
-Research shows that 90% of customers say that video helps them make purchasing decisions, and 64% say that they’re more likely to buy a product online after they’ve seen a video of it.
+Research shows that about 90% of customers say that video helps them make purchasing decisions, and roughly 64% say that they’re more likely to buy a product online after they’ve seen a video of it.

 Not able to make your own video?
 Check YouTube for an excellent video of the product in use and embed it in your sales page.